SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 A :newTerm:`type argument` is the name of an actual concrete type that replaces a corresponding type parameter in the generic parameter clause of a generic type.
 The result is a specialized version of that generic type.
-As an example, the Swift Standard Library defines a generic dictionary type as:
+As an example, the Swift standard library defines a generic dictionary type as:

 .. testcode::